 - Explore Peru: the Moray Inca Ruins barely scratches the surface of what’s on offer in Peru.
 Go and explore Machu Picchu, Lima, Nazca, Lake Titicaca, etc.

 - Travel Insurance: given the potential for altitude sickness in and around Moray and Cusco, you’ll want travel insurance.
-We recommend World Nomads as a reputable and dependable provider.
+We recommend SafetyWing as a reputable and dependable provider.